|

 DVD Review:

-The new two-disc 50th Anniversary Edition of Sleeping Beauty is definitely packed with extras that Sleeping Beauty fans—both old and new—will enjoy.
+The two-disc 50th Anniversary Edition of Sleeping Beauty is definitely packed with extras that Sleeping Beauty fans—both old and new—will enjoy.
 In fact, there are so many extras that the infamous Disney DVD Map is required for navigating through them all.

 Among the hours of extras, you’ll find singalongs for all of the movie’s songs—as well as a music video of an updated “Once Upon a Dream” with Disney star Emily Osment.
 There are various making-of features, along with an alternate opening, storyboards, and three deleted songs.
 There’s even a live-action television feature—the first TV feature presented in stereo, in fact—on the life of Tchaikovsky.
 And, of course, there are the usual commentaries and games and other fun Disney stuff.